 Core figures for 2020

 It seems that COVID-19 will actually result in an acceleration of decentralization in the near future, as the global crisis has exposed the vulnerabilities of production chains.
 Brinkhoff: “As an investment agency, we see a strong recovery in new leads as of June 2020, resulting in a level of leads that was almost equal to 2019.
-This means that the prospects for 2021 and after are good”.
+This means that the prospects for 2021 are good”.

 While the results are still positive with the Brexit-related leads omitted, the developments in the United Kingdom certainly played a role.
 Up to a certain point, the consequences of Brexit were barely noticeable in Brabant.
 Most companies moved to the reater Amsterdam region, and these are generally major businesses that had to remain in the European Union (passporting) and that are mostly involved in finance, legal, media, data, and EMA (European Medicines Agency) matters.
 But as of the fourth quarter BOM witnessed a shift, mostly in the field of logistics, given transport delays, complex regulations, large amounts of paperwork, and tax issues.